Contrast Media Market Size and Share

 As per the report's scope, contrast media is a substance used to enhance the contrast of an image and, thus, make the image more detailed and precise.
 Contrast media is increasingly used in various medical imaging techniques, such as MRI and CT.

-The contrast media market is segmented by type, procedure, indication, and geography.
-By type, the market is segmented into iodinated contrast media, gadolinium-based contrast media, microbubble contrast media, and barium-based contrast media.
-By procedure, the market is segmented into X-ray/Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Ultrasound.
-By indication, the market is segmented into cardiovascular disease, oncology, gastrointestinal disorders, neurological disorders, and other indications.
+The contrast media market is segmented by type, imaging modality, indication, end user, and geography.
+By type, the market is segmented into iodinated contrast media, gadolinium-based contrast media, microbubble contrast media, barium-based contrast media, and others.
+By imaging modality, the market is segmented into X-ray/computed tomography (CT), magnetic resonance imaging (MRI), and ultrasound, and nuclear imaging (SPECT / PET).
+By indication, the market is segmented into cardiovascular diseases, oncology, gastrointestinal disorders, neurological disorders, nephrological disorders, musculoskeletal disorders, and other indications.
+By end user, the market is segmented into hospitals, diagnostic imaging centers, ambulatory surgery centers, and academic & research institutes.
 By geography, the global market is segmented into North America (United States, Canada, Mexico), Europe (Germany, United Kingdom, France, Italy, Spain, Rest of Europe), Asia-Pacific (China, Japan, India, Australia, South Korea, Rest of Asia-Pacific), Middle East and Africa (GCC, South Africa, Rest of Middle East and Africa), and South America (Brazil, Argentina, Rest of South America).
 The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
 The report offers the value (in USD billion) for the above segments.

 By Type | Iodinated Contrast Media | ||